 11 Fascinating Facts About Goodnight Moon

-Goodnight Moon, a deceptively simple children’s book that falls somewhere between a going-to-sleep narrative and a lullaby, will turn 68 later this year—and yet it remains one of the most universal cultural references even all these decades later.
+Goodnight Moon is a deceptively simple children’s book that falls somewhere between a going-to-sleep narrative and a lullaby—and yet it remains one of the most universal cultural references even all these decades later.
 Here are a few things you might not have known about Margaret Wise Brown's sparse classic.

 1. Goodnight Moon's style reflects real childhood semantics.